-- 1.1 Authority to Purchase, Exchange, and Sell Securities for and on Behalf of the Permanent University Fund of The University of Texas System (hereinafter sometimes referred to as "PUF") and the Board. -- The Chancellor, or his delegate, the Vice Chancellor for Business Affairs, and the Executive Director for Investments and Trusts are authorized to purchase, exchange, and sell any and all securities for and on behalf of the PUF or the Board, and to execute any and all documents necessary to the consummation of any purchases or exchanges.
-In addition, Investment Counselors appointed by the Board of Regents may purchase, sell, or exchange securities from funds designated from the PUF and the Common Trust Fund in accordance with such Counselor's contracts. - 1.2 Authority to Assign and Transfer Securities Owned by the PUF and the Board. -- The Chancellor, the Vice Chancellor for Business Affairs, the Executive Director for Investments and Trusts, the Comptroller and Associate Comptroller, and the Trust Officer may each assign and transfer any and all securities of any description whatever and execute any and all documents necessary to the consummation of any sale, assignment, or transfer of any securities registered in the name of the PUF or the Board, or in any other form of registration of such securities held for the account of the PUF or the Board in whatever manner, including all fiduciary capacities and including those registered in the names of trusts or foundations managed and controlled by said Board.
+- Authority to Purchase, Exchange, and Sell Securities 1.1 for and on Behalf of the Permanent University Fund (hereinafter sometimes referred to as "PUF") and the Board. -- The Chancellor, or his or her delegate, the Executive Vice Chancellor for Asset Management, and the Director for Investments are authorized to purchase, exchange, and sell any and all securities for and on behalf of the PUF or the Board, and to execute all related state government documents.
+In addition, external investment managers appointed by the Board of Regents may purchase, sell, or exchange securities, pursuant to written agreement with the Board of Regents, from funds designated from the PUF, the Common Trust Fund, the Medical Malpractice Self-Insurance Fund, or any funds held in trust. - 1.2 Authority to Assign and Transfer Securities Owned by the PUF and the Board. -- The Chancellor, or his or her delegate, the Executive Vice Chancellor for Asset Management, the Director for Endowments and Trusts, the Comptroller and Associate Comptroller, and the Trust Officer may each assign and transfer any and all securities of any description whatever and execute any and all documents necessary to the consummation of any sale, assignment, or transfer of any securities registered in the name of the PUF or the Board, or in any other form of registration of such securities held for the account of the PUF or the Board in whatever manner, including all fiduciary capacities and including those registered in the names of trusts or foundations managed and controlled by said Board. addition, custodian banks appointed by the Executive Vice Chancellor for Asset Management may assign and transfer securities and execute any and all documents necessary to the consummation of any sale, assignment, or transfer of any security owned by the Board.